hirzi/Workshop/README.md

 [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd).
 We will run the programs in a Docker container so there is no need to install these programs locally on your computer.

-# Instructions - preparing our Docker container
+# Instructions - preparing our Docker containers

-## 2. Clone this GitHub repository to your Linux server

 ## Step 1.
-To start, let's open Docker.
+Open Docker
+First, open Docker Desktop on your computer.
 Then, open Windows Terminal (Powershell), Mac Terminal or Linux terminal.
 If Docker has ben succesfully installed, you should see the Docker help menu after typing "docker" in the terminal.
 Docker itself has a whole syntax for usage ([Docker manual](https://docs.docker.com/engine/reference/commandline/docker/), but today we will focus more on the bash-based command-lines as that is what is mainly used to work with NGS data (again here Docker is only used as container to run NGS programs without installing them locally).

+## Step 2.
+Running Ubuntu on Docker
-## Step 2: We first need a Linux distribution (e.g. Ubuntu) running in our Docker container.
+We first need a Linux distribution (e.g. Ubuntu) running in our Docker container.
 Use "docker pull" to pull a Docker image or repository from a registry.

 	docker pull ubuntu